thavlik/vpn-operator/README.md

   # These value will correspond to Providers' metadata.labels["vpn.beebs.dev/provider"]
   #providers: [my-example-vpn-label]
 ```

 4. Wait for the `Mask`'s phase to be `Active` before using it:
 ```bash
 kubectl get mask -Aw
 ```
+As with the `Provider` resource, the `Mask` also has a `status.message` field that provides a more verbose description of any errors encountered during reconciliation.

 5. The `Mask`'s status object contains a reference to the VPN credentials `Secret` created for it at `status.provider.secret`.
 Plug these values into your sidecar containers (e.g. as environment variables with [gluetun](https://github.com/qdm12/gluetun)).

 ## Chart configuration (values.yaml)